thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

 These topics are used to:

-- Deliver integration configuration data when integration is created, updated, or deleted.
+- Deliver integration configuration data when integration is **created, updated, or deleted**.
-- Trigger **connection and validation requests** to test the connectivity to external system or configuration before activation.
+- Trigger **connection and validation requests** to test the connectivity to external system and validate configuration before activation.

 ##### How It Works